 A black body radiates at every wavelength the maximum possible energy for all possible emitters.
 The radiation density is independent of angles here.
-The black body forms the basis for understanding the physical principles of non-contact temperature measurement technology and for calibrating infrared measuring devices.
+The black body forms the basis for understanding the physical principles of non-contact temperature measurement technology and for calibrating absorbs devices.

 Radiation Laws of the Black Body